butlin/presentations/MEDI2101 Wk 8_2 practical.md

 #### Active stand period (Keep the data acquisition system recording.)

 9. <b>Whilst the participant is still laying down on the bed</b>, start the blood pressure monitor.
-10. When the reading on the pressure value on the screen rises to about 120 mmHg, have the volunteer move quickly to a standing position.
+10. When the reading on the pressure value on the screen rises to about 120 mmHg, have the volunteer move quickly to a standing position and then <b>stay very still</b>.
 11. Enter the first blood pressure and pulse rate reading into the spreadsheet ( <https://bit.ly/2MkvaCT> ).
 <!-- 12.
 Take an ECG calculated heart rate value in the first 30 seconds of standing.
 Enter it into the spreadsheet. -->
 12. Take a respiratory rate value in the first 30 seconds of standing.
 Enter it into the spreadsheet.